I've Tested Positive, Now What?

 Ovarian cancer risk

-Ovarian cancer risk is slightly elevated for people with an inherited mutation.The estimated lifetime risk is about 3%, compared to about 1.3% for the general population.
+The risk for ovarian cancer, or primary peritoneal cancer (these three cancers and their risks are related and are often referred to together as ovarian cancer) is slightly elevated for people with an inherited mutation.The estimated lifetime risk is about 2-3%, compared to about 1.3% for the general population.

 Risk for other cancers